mailprak/cortex/README.md

 For more options, run:
 `cortex add-neuron -h`

-A sample synapse yaml when you want to fix something when you find and error:
+A sample synapse yaml when you want to fix something on occurrence of an error:

 ```
 ---